ECB strongly encourages banks to remain Euribor setters

-The future of Euribor has been under scrutiny recently because of a string of pullouts by banks, including Rabobank RABN.UL and Citi (C.N), looking to protect themselves from any fallout from the benchmark price-fixing scandal.
+The future of Euribor has been under scrutiny recently because of a string of pullouts by banks, including Rabobank and Citi, looking to protect themselves from any fallout from the benchmark price-fixing scandal.

 "The Eurosystem strongly encourages banks to remain in, or join, the Euribor panel to prevent potential disruptions to the functioning of the financial markets while the regulatory framework is being refined," the ECB said in a statement.